MINDBEBOP logo MINDBEBOP Mental Background OS

 A shared structure that adapts to the current moment.

-Stateful Recipes are MindEntry recipes that can ask what matters right now.
+Stateful Recipes are MindEntry recipes that can wait for the moment.

 A recipe cannot know whether today’s problem is a report, a difficult conversation, an email, a meeting, or a thought that keeps replaying.